aletheon/eleutherios-website/README.md

 ---- Service (Abattoir or business)
 ```

-Now, there are two businesses (baker, butcher) managing the carpenters request for food.
-They can take the responsibility for managing the bread and beef, that the carpenter wants.
-This type of request is circular or a network, and can be scaled indefinitely, inviting other services to serve as they are needed.
+Now, there are two businesses (baker, butcher) simultaneously managing the carpenters request for food.
+They are taking responsibility for managing the bread and beef.
+This type of forum or request is circular or a network, and can scale indefinitely, inviting other services to serve when they are required.

 #### Features: